Two quick and easy ways for foreign companies to register and conduct business in South Africa

 Registration with South African Customs is required for all commercial importing and exporting.

-E-filing is SARS online portal.
-All entities that interact with SARS need to register on e-filing to file taxes and submit regulatory requirements.
+eFiling is the SARS online portal.
+All entities that interact with SARS need to register on eFiling to file taxes and submit regulatory requirements.